My first reaction to this social media post by The Bloggess: Who are you taking to college, your daughter or her pets?

 Now, I get why some of us use the singular they as a pronoun, and why the rest of us should try our best to respect that choice.
 But here’s a case where there’s both a singular and a plural they in a single photo: Hailey, whose chosen pronouns are they/them; and the babies, her pets.

 You see a photo of a single person and two pets.
 The caption to the photo references “their” and “them.”
-Your mind locks on the pets, because 99% of the time they’re and them are plural pronouns, and the pets are the only plural in the photo.
+Your mind locks on the pets, because 99% of the time their and them are plural pronouns, and the pets are the only plural in the photo.
 (But wait, aren’t animals “its”?
 Nope.
 Pets are different.
 In English, pets get pronouns, so two or more of ’em are a they.)

 Yeah, I hear you.
 It only takes a second to figure out what Hailey’s mom really means.
 But we shouldn’t have to figure it out.
 One’s meaning should be clear to listeners and readers.
 What if the photo showed Hailey with two of her (human) friends, and the caption still read “Hailey saying goodbye to their friends before we get in the car to take them to college”?
 We’d probably assume all three kids are going off to college, and isn’t it nice of Hailey’s mom to drive the whole gang?